-Is the company planning to continue implementation of the solution at the company?

-- RehAllianCE - Were there any challenges in collaboration among the solution provider(s)? - What are the key takeaways (lessons learned) for further cooperation with solution providers, based on the experience you had during this process? - In general, have you been satisfied with the overall process of collaboration?
+- Is the company planning to continue implementation of the solution at the company? - Were there any challenges in collaboration among the ablution provider(s)? - What are the key takeaways ressons leather the cooperation with solution providers, based on the experience you had during the process? - In general, have you been satisfied with the overall process of collaboration?
 Provide suggestions for further improvements.